 The risk of Bitcoin network forking along several development paths is also something that would be able to undermine the price.

 Again, the coming up of a credible competitor, maybe with the backing of major (central) banks, could see Bitcoin lose market share in the nearest future.

 It is possible that the exchange price may be different from the consensus price – as occurred for a sustained period on Mt.
 Gox before its failure, and on the Winkelevoss’ Gemini exchange.

 In Nov 2015, BTC-USD hit $2200 on Gemini while trading within $330 on other exchanges although the trades were later reversed.

 Bitcoin ultimately is worth what people will buy and may want to sell it for.
-It is often a matter of human psychology as due to economic calculation.
+It is often a matter of human psychology due to economic calculation.

-If your main objective is to accumulate Bitcoin, a perfect method is to set aside a fixed and affordable sum every month to purchase bitcoins at whatever price.
+If your main objective is to accumulate Bitcoin, a perfect method is to set aside a fixed and affordable sum every month to purchase Bitcoins at whatever price.

-On a long while, this strategy will allow you to quickly accumulate bitcoins at a reasonable average price without the stress of trying to predict the market.
+For a long while, this strategy will allow you to quickly accumulate bitcoins at a reasonable average price without the stress of trying to predict the market.